shimizukawa/pycontw2013-sphinx-introduction/index.rst

    * reST is similer to other wiki like markups but different from others, the reST syntax is extendable.
 It's a important point.

-   This is a markup sample that contains LINK, EMPHASIS, STRONG and ROLE.
+   This is a markup sample that contains LINK, EMPHASIS, STRONG and TERM role.

 .. s6:: styles